hosenmdaltaf/Social-bloging-system-with-Django/README.md

 This project aims to deliver a solution by developing a platform with the goal of delivering a social experience that targets a specific user base.
 As the authors are in the field of computer science the focus of the content will be to appeal to the tech savvy user.
 The proposed solution will be a web application that will offer a unique online community to users and businesses interested in technology.

 # Introduction

-The project has been developed as a MEAN stack Angular 6 CRUD Web Application.
-The initial  project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.
-The system utilises a 3 tier architecture using MongoDB, ExpressJs, Angular and NodeJs.
+This project is designed to meet the requirements of Social blogging community Site.
+It has been developed in django keeping in mind the specification of the system.
+    • Using system analysis and design techniques like data flow diagram designing the system.
+    • Understanding the database handling.
+    • Understanding and applying the logic required for the pooling process.

-**Techbook** is a social bloging platform that offers a unique experience offering a community for users interested in technology to communicate.
+**Altaf** is a social bloging platform that offers a unique experience offering a community for users interested in technology to communicate.

 # Features
 ## Application features